RustyGentleman/Worldbuilding/Elfin.md

 ley•'i•yish (born from silver)

 # Notes
-Maybe some verbs could be rooted in nouns?
-(To tree, to grow) Animals!
+-Maybe some verbs could be rooted in nouns?
+(To tree, to grow) -Animals!
+-Specialized vocabulary related to elven magic, such as terms for specific spells or enchantments, magical ingredients and materials, or magical concepts and theories
+-Expand the vocabulary of nature-related terms
+-

 # Grammar =====================================
 ## Phonology - the sounds of the language